Tour De England

 required.
 I typed in the start and the finish, typed in

-to do was phone around and find lodgings in my stop off towns.
-Without Google Maps I would have had to go out and
+phone around and find lodgings in my stop off towns.
+Without Google Maps I would have had to go out and buy a

 What’s scary is that a modern smart phone will have GPS and an Internet connection making it almost impossible to